• HOME

 ChipsThese were pretty badly curbed in places so needed a little sanding before repainting.
 These photos are taken after sanding and priming with the primer filling in some of the curbing gaps.

-ChipsI'd say these repairs are only 85% perfect, but to professionally recondition and spray the wheels alone might set me back £200-£300 so more than adequate for an interim fix up job and perhaps have them fully restored to perfection by a pro in a few years time.
+ChipsI'd say these repairs are only 85% perfect, but to professionally recondition and spray the wheels alone might set me back £200-£300, so more than adequate for an interim fix up job before perhaps having them fully restored to perfection by a pro in a few years time.

 Leave a Reply